Depression and diet: the best foods to eat (and the ones to avoid)

 How inflammation affects our gut, AKA our “second brain"

 You know how you feel a little down after binging on junk food?
-This reaction isn't just psychological, it's also chemical and biological!

 Here's the deal:

 Our guts and brains are connected by neurotransmitters that transmit chemicals between nerve cells during a process called synapses.
-These endogenous chemicals, like dopamine and serotonin, help control our emotions.
+These chemicals, like dopamine and serotonin, help control our emotions.

 Our gut actually produces a ton of these neurotransmitters, specifically serotonin, or the “feel good” chemical.